DENIC's Name Service: The Navigation System for the German Internet

 Ideal Distribution of Locations

 For an optimum structure and, where necessary, expansion of our name server network, DENIC must always be aware of how many name server queries are received and from where they come.
 This is essential to enable us to take account of the ever increasing demand for name server resources caused by the ever rising use of the Internet.
 The number of queries to be handled by DENIC's name servers has more than tripled over the last five years.
-Currently, they receive more than seven billions per day, with peaks of 125,000 per second.
+Currently, they receive around six billions per day, with peaks of up to 125,000 per second.
 The .de name server locations are directly connected to the world's largest Internet exchanges.
 This translates into the shortest possible response times for users, wherever they are.

 Anycast: Central Hub for Billions of Queries from All over the World

 The majority of DENIC's name servers is grouped in six Anycast clusters, as they are called.
 The servers of each cluster are distributed across several locations, which may be anywhere in the world.